apokalipto/devise_saml_authenticatable/README.md

 ## Logout

 Logout support is included by immediately terminating the local session and then redirecting to the IdP.

+## Logout Request

+Logout requests from the IDP are supported by the `idp_sign_out` end point.
+Directing logout requests to `users/saml/idp_sign_out` will logout the respective user by invalidating their current sessions.
+`saml_session_index_key` must be configured to support this feature.

 ## Limitations